creanero/beamModelTester/comparison_module/readme.md

 A print of the Root Mean Square Error between model and scope for P- and Q-channels against Time

 **NOTE: to add (images/links)**

+**Operation**
+1. Read in the data from the model file (*assumed to be CSV format*) and store the contents in a dataframe

+2. Read in the data from the telescope file (*assumed to be CSV format*) and store the contents in a dataframe

+3. Merge the dataframes using an inner join on Time and Frequency to ensure only data points where a common value(s) for the independent variable(s) exist

+4. Checks whether there is one unique value for Frequency
+    1. If there is: Executes the 1-Frequency analysis module
+    2. Othersiwse: Executes the multi-Frequency analysis module